 This page contains nonfiction material or informative text, such as definitions, types, functions, and examples.
 The content is available in text and video formats.
+The example of the text can be seen in Figure 3.
 The non-fiction menu then includes numerous materials used to assess student literacy levels.
-Students must be able to comprehend material and concentrate on the questions offered in the level sequence, starting with the first level and advancing to level sixth.
+Students must be able to comprehend material and concentrate on the questions offered in the level sequence, starting with the first level and advancing to level sixth as presented in Table 4.
 Questions and readings are available in text, images, biography, info graphic, and news.